 You can listen to her songs or watch one of her films.
-One of the most feel good and entertaining one is Romance on the High Seas directed by Michael Curtiz in 1948 (believe me, that’s very different from Casablanca or Mildred Pierce, which proves the director capability of direction many genres).
-Romance on the High Seas was Doris Day’s first film (she had previously appeared in Lady Be Good in 1941, but wasn’t credited).
+One of the most feel-good and entertaining one is 1948’s Romance on the High Seas directed by Michael Curtiz.
+Believe me, that’s very different from Casablanca or Mildred Pierce, which proves this director’s capability to direct movies of many different genres.
+Romance on the High Seas was Doris Day’s first film (she had previously appeared as an extra in Lady Be Good in 1941, but wasn’t credited).
 What a fun way for her to start!

 A lot happens in Romance on the High Seas, but, “briefly”, it goes like this: Elvira Kent (Janis Paige) and Michael Kent (Don DeFore) are married.
-However, she thinks he cheated on her and visa versa, and that’s the case until the day they got married.
+However, she thinks he cheats on her and vice versa, and that’s the case since the day they got married.
 Michael previously had to cancel two of their wedding anniversary voyages, pretending this was due to “business”.
 He also has to cancel the third one.
-Elvira, who thinks it’s only an excuse to see his mistress has a plan: she’ll make him think that she’ll make the trip alone, but she won’t.
-She’ll stay in New-York to spy on him.
+Elvira, who thinks it is only an excuse to see his mistress, has a plan: she’ll make him think that she’ll make the trip alone, but she won’t.
+She’ll stay in New York to spy on him.
 How will she do that?
-In a travel agency, she met Georgia Garrett (Doris Day), a young a sparkling singer who dreams of travelling the world, but can’t as she isn’t very rich.
-On the same evening, she goes to the cabaret where Georgia sings with her uncle Lazlo Lazlo (S.Z.
-Sakall) and asks her if she’d like to make the trip to South America, but under her name.
-Georgia accepts without hesitations.
+It’s simple.
+In a travel agency, she met Georgia Garrett (Doris Day), a young a sparkling singer who dreams of traveling the world, but can’t as she isn’t very rich.
+On the same evening, she goes with her uncle Lazlo Lazlo (S.Z.
+Sakall) to the cabaret where Georgia sings and asks her if she’d like to make the trip to South America, but under her name.
+Georgia accepts without any hesitations.

 Later, Michael tells to Elvira that he will go with her to South America once he’ll be done with his business.
-Of course, that wasn’t planned and Elvira insist that she wants to live right now and make the trip alone.
-Michael is suspicious and decides to enrol a detective to follow her during the trip to discover if she cheats on him or not.
-Peter Virgil (Jack Carson) is the chosen one.
-Of course, Peter will make acquaintance with Georgia Garret (thinking she’s Mrs. Kent) and things will get more and more complicated when he’ll fall in love with her and when her friend, the composer Oscar Farrar (Oscar Levant), will appear on the boat in South America as he also thinks all this is very suspicious.
+Of course, that wasn’t planned and Elvira insists on leaving right now and make the trip alone.
+Michael is suspicious and decides to hire a private detective, Peter Virgil (Jack Carson) to follow her during the trip to discover if she cheats on him.
+Inevitably, Peter will make acquaintance with Georgia Garret (thinking she’s Mrs. Kent) and things will get more and more complicated when he’ll fall in love with her, and when her friend, composer Oscar Farrar (Oscar Levant), will appear on the boat in South America as he also thinks all this is very suspicious.

-What a rocambolesque story this is!
-Yes, a lot happens and, believe me, from the beginning until the end, you can’t get bored.
-Romance on the High Seas first quality is its colours.
-It’s a very colourful film, narratively and visually.
-All the film’s composition (the actors, the music, the sets, etc.) makes it complex in the good way.
+What an incredible story this is!
+Yes, a lot happens and, believe me, from the beginning until the end, it’s impossible to be bored.
+Romance on the High Seas’s first quality is its colours.
+It’s a very colourful film indeed, narratively and visually.
+All the film’s composition (the actors, the music, the sets, etc.) makes it complex in a good way.
 It’s a real carnival.
 The cinematography was conducted by Elwood Bredell who knew perfectly well how to use the glory of Technicolor.
 So, once more, how can you be depressed after having been exposed to such a variety of colours!

-The entertainment in this film is not only due to its story, but also to its musical numbers.
-This film makes us discover Doris Day’s beautiful voice and some great songs.
-It’s Magic became a hit and was nominated for a Best Song Oscar.
+The entertainment in this film is not only due to its story but also to its musical numbers.
+This film made us discover Doris Day’s beautiful voice and some great songs.
+It’s Magic became a hit and was nominated for Best Song at the Oscars.
 The film itself was nominated for Best Score.
-Doris Day sings It’s Magic twice in the film and each performance is unforgettable.
-I’ll go with the first version, as a bunch of emotions is transmitted to us.
-That’s when we realize Peter has really fallen in love with her.
+Doris Day’s character sings It’s Magic twice in the story, and each performance is unforgettable.
+The first version is my favourite, as a bunch of emotions is transmitted to us.
+That’s when we realize Peter has really fallen in love with Georgia.
 This moment is one of my favourite in the film.
 It makes your heart beat and we’re so fond of Peter’s sensibility and tenderness to Georgia’s beautiful voice.
 Just the way he looks at her makes this a pure instant of magic (like the song).
 I always applaud very fast with screams of joy during that scene (it’s SO CUTE, you know).
 I have an old soul, but I guess I must have a romantic one too!